magdesign/PocketVJ-CP-v3/README.md

 > to l

+space to w

+If you want to enable audio, change in: src/Sources/VideoSource.cpp line 6:bool VideoSource::enableAudio = true;

+and in: example/src/ofApp.cpp
+line 8: ofx::piMapper::VideoSource::enableAudio = true;

+and in: src/Sources/OMXPlayerCache.cpp
+settings.useHDMIForAudio = false;

 Then compile PiMapper https://github.com/kr15h/ofxPiMapper. after compiling go to /home/pi/openFrameworks/addons/ofxPiMapper/example/bin/data/sources and delete the two folders images and video.